lubianat/ome-zarr-ro-crate/ozx_ro_crate.md

 The required terms define compact identifiers for:

 * organism taxon (NCBI Taxon IDs),
-* FBbi imaging modality (`fbbi_id` on the acquisition),
+* the acquisition → specimen → biosample chain,
-* specimen and biosample structure,
+* reverse linkage (`acquisiton_method`) back to the root dataset.

-* additional useful imaging-related terms.
+The optional block above is illustrative only; include any additional contexts/terms you need for your data.

 ---